Canonical systems whose Weyl coefficients have dominating real part

 A famous theorem by L.~de~Branges \cite{debranges:1968} says that the assignment $H\mapsto q_H$ establishes a bijective correspondence between the set of all suitably normalised Hamiltonians on the one hand, and the set of all Nevanlinna functions on the other hand.
 In view of de~Branges' correspondence, it is a natural task to translate properties from $H$ to $q_H$ (i.e.\ \emph{direct spectral relations}) and vice versa from $q_H$ to $H$ (i.e.\ \emph{inverse spectral relations}).
 In the best case one can go both ways.
 For illustration, let us mention two examples of such theorems.
 It is possible to explicitly characterise those Hamiltonians $H$ for which $q_H$ has an analytic continuation to $\bb C\setminus[0,\infty)$, see \cite{winkler:1998}, or those Hamiltonians for which $q_H$ has a meromorphic continuation to all of $\bb C$, see \cite{romanov.woracek:ideal}.
 The first result characterises that the differential operator associated with \cref{G60} is non-negative, the second one that it has discrete spectrum.

 In the present paper we prove a direct and inverse spectral relation of a different kind.
 It belongs to a family of results which relate the behaviour of $H$ locally at the left endpoint $a$ with the behaviour of $q_H$ when $z$ tends to $+i\infty$; for physical reasons one also speaks of the \emph{high-energy behaviour} of $q_H$.
-Our main result is \Cref{G14} stated further below, where we characterise those Hamiltonians $H$ for which \footnote{ We use the Vinogradov notation ``$f\ll g$'' for $f/g\to 0$. }
+Recall that the behaviour of $\Im q_H(iy)$ at $+\infty$ is related to the behaviour of the spectral measure at $\pm\infty$; see, e.g.\ \cite[Section~4]{langer.pruckner.woracek:heniest-arXiv}.
+Our main result is \Cref{G14} stated further below, where we characterise those Hamiltonians $H$ for which \footnote{ We use the notation ``$f\ll g$'' for $f/g\to 0$. }

 i.e.\ those Hamiltonians for which the singular integral $\Re q_H(z)$ of the spectral measure strictly dominates the Poisson integral $\Im q_H(z)$.

 In our theorem, where \cref{G61} is listed as item \Enumref{1}, we give two different conditions on $H$, called \Enumref{2} and \Enumref{3}, which are both equivalent to \cref{G61}.
 Condition \Enumref{2} is analytic in nature, very simple, and explicit in terms of the primitive